-The Council has a formal induction and appraisal scheme, which is mandatory for all officers, including all senior managers, which was reviewed and stream-lined in 2019/20 to focus on competencies and training needs.
+The Council has a formal induction and appraisal scheme, which is mandatory for all officers, including all senior managers, which was reviewed and stream-lined to focus on competencies and training needs.
 It is carried out each year and forms part of the review of the Carlisle Plan.
 Appraisals are recorded and there is monitoring of compliance by SMT along with an annual report to Members of the Business and Transformation Scrutiny Panel which includes the key findings of the biennial Employee Opinion Survey.
 The appraisal process has been developed to include team reflection on the cultures and values of the organisation as defined by the 3 C's; clear, committed and confident, and recruitment policies are in place that support the achievement of the Council's ethical values.
-A Workforce Development Plan has been prepared and approved and Service Plans include workforce planning and needs and mentoring and coaching programmes are in place to promote development of all Members and Officers.
+A Workforce Development Plan has been approved (though partly curtailed as a result of LGR) and Service Plans include workforce planning and needs and mentoring and coaching programmes are in place to promote development of all Members and Officers.